 The physical infrastructure and environment matter to resident’s health, as well as the economy.
 The greater the access to healthy foods, the more likely people will make healthy choices.
 Not having a driver’s license, limits access to healthy foods.
-The USDA, Economic Research Service, Food Atlas, cites 1.1% of households without a car and more than 1 mile to a grocery store in 2006; and 5.6% low-income the same distance.

 - Beginning with the 2012 rankings, the County Health Rankings define living close to a grocery store differently in rural areas living <10 miles from a grocery store vs. non-rural areas <1 mile; low income is defined as having an annual family income ≤ 200 percent of the federal poverty threshold for the family size.

 - The the 2010 rankings, access to healthy foods was based on the percentage of Zip codes within a county with a grocery store with more than 4-employees or a produce stand/farmer’s market (as defined by NAICS codes); the 2011 rankings were based on the percentage of residential Zip codes with a healthy food outlet (data are from the US Census Bureau’s Zip Code Business Partners)